Large language models for automated scholarly paper review: A survey: Publisher policies on AI-generated content tools in peer review

-There are also a very small number of publishers that have demonstrated an embrace of AI in a practical way.
-They have developed privately hosted AI tools to make the review process more efficient, although they are not allowed to do so either.
-The Artificial Intelligence Review Assistant (AIRA) of Frontiers, the industry's first sophisticated AI available to those in the peer review process, can currently make up to 20 recommendations in just seconds, including the assessment of language quality, the integrity of the figures, the detection of plagiarism, as well as identifying potential conflicts of interest.
-The Research Exchange publishing platform of Wiley is a unique opportunity to share information on the impact of research and development on the world.
-The Research Exchange publishing platform of Wiley can assist in research integrity screening in addition to helping match reviewers, such as AI-generated content detection, researcher validation, forged or manipulated references, suspicious or problematic phrases, and other malicious behavior.
-In addition to their own AI platforms, both publishers do not allow reviewers to use other GAI tools for review and decision-making.
+A few publishers have taken a more proactive approach by developing in-house AI tools to enhance the efficiency of the review process.
+Frontiers introduces the Artificial Intelligence Review Assistant (AIRA), the first advanced AI tool for peer review.
+Currently, AIRA can generate up to 20 recommendations in seconds, including language quality assessment, figure integrity checks, plagiarism detection, and potential conflict-of-interest identification.
+Wiley creates the Research Exchange publishing platform to facilitate the sharing of research findings and their real-world impact.
+This platform also supports peer review process by facilitating reviewer matching and research integrity screening.
+Its AI capabilities include detecting AI-generated content, verifying researcher identities, identifying forged or manipulated references, and indicating suspicious or problematic language.
+Although these two publishers integrate AI into their editorial workflows, they do not allow reviewers to use other external AIGC tools for conducting evaluations or making editorial decisions.

+There are also publishers that have not publicly stated their policies regarding the use of AIGC tools in the peer review process.
+Examples of such publishers are classified as ``Unknown'' in Table~\ref{tab:ai-reviewing-policy}, based on the information available to us at the time of writing.
+While these publishers all state that they adhere to the guidelines of the Committee on Publication Ethics (COPE), the COPE guidelines currently only address the use of AI tools by authors, without providing corresponding provisions for reviewers.
+As a result, it remains unclear whether reviewers for these publishers are permitted to use AIGC tools when evaluating manuscripts.